Silvester-blue/Ising_UI/README.md

 Running the Simulation:

 Input the desired parameters (lattice size, temperatures, iterations, etc.) into the GUI fields.
 Press the Run Simulation button to start the process.
+In addition, this software supports parallel computing, and you can specify the number of CPU cores yourself.

 Customization:

 Background image can be customized by replacing the background.jpg file used in the GUI.

 Data Saving:

 Results, including final lattice states and magnetization data, are automatically saved in the specified directory.

 ![Example](images/Ising_test.jpg)